 Description of State Laws Regarding Mental Health Reporting

-2. States reporting individuals confined as inpatients: All the states mentioned in this Summary include within the groups of people to be reported at least some people confined to mental institutions as inpatients, although the length of the required confinement varies.
-For example, California requires the reporting of individuals held in a county mental health facility for 72 hours, pursuant to a state law prohibiting firearm possession by such individuals.84 In Kansas, on the other hand, individuals who are committed are only reported in situations where the court can order a commitment that lasts three months.85 Most of these laws only involve people who have been subject to formal involuntary commitment processes, although Florida enacted a law in 2013 that requires reporting of a voluntarily committed person if a judge or magistrate has classified the person as a danger because the examining physician certified that a petition for involuntary commitment would have been filed if the person had not consented to treatment.86
+- States reporting individuals confined as inpatients: All the states mentioned in this summary include within the groups of people to be reported at least some people confined to mental institutions as inpatients, although the length of the required confinement varies.
+Most of these laws only involve people who have been subject to formal involuntary commitment processes, although Florida enacted a law in 2013 that requires reporting of a voluntarily committed person if a judge or magistrate has classified the person as a danger because the examining physician certified that a petition for involuntary commitment would have been filed if the person had not consented to treatment.79

-4. Guardianships for the mentally ill or developmentally disabled: The following states specifically mandate the reporting of individuals appointed a guardian because they lack the capacity to manage their own affairs.89
+- Guardianships for the mentally ill or developmentally disabled: The following states specifically mandate the reporting of individuals appointed a guardian because they lack the capacity to manage their own affairs.82

-1. States that require reporting to NICS either directly or through a state agency: The following states have laws that make it mandatory for courts to provide mental health information to NICS directly or through a centralized state agency for the purpose of transmitting this information to NICS.
+- States that require reporting to NICS either directly or through a state agency: The following states have laws that make it mandatory for courts to provide mental health information to NICS directly or through a centralized state agency for the purpose of transmitting this information to NICS:

-2. States where disclosure to NICS is authorized, but not required: The following states’ laws explicitly authorize, but do not require, reporting to NICS: Colorado, Florida, Nebraska, Missouri, Pennsylvania, and West Virginia.92
+- States where disclosure to NICS is authorized, but not required: The following states’ laws explicitly authorize, but do not require, reporting to NICS:85Colorado

-3. States that collect mental health records but do not address disclosure to NICS: The following states’ laws acknowledge that they collect mental health records for use in firearm purchaser background checks, although these laws do not address disclosure to NICS: Arkansas, California, Michigan, Ohio and Utah.
-Most of these states require courts to report mental health information to a centralized state agency in connection with firearm purchaser background checks.93
+- States that collect mental health records but do not address disclosure to NICS: The following states’ laws acknowledge that they collect mental health records for use in firearm purchaser background checks, although these laws do not address disclosure to NICS:

-4. States that utilize reports from mental health facilities, psychotherapists, law enforcement or schools: The following states utilize reports from mental health facilities about individuals who have fallen into federal or state categories of prohibited firearm purchasers for firearm purchaser background checks: California, Delaware, Hawaii, Illinois, Maryland, Massachusetts, New York, Ohio, Oregon, Washington and West Virginia.
-In some of these states, this reporting takes the place of reporting by courts; in other states this reporting is in addition to reporting by courts.
+- States that utilize reports from mental health facilities, psychotherapists, law enforcement, or schools: The following states utilize reports from mental health facilities about individuals who have fallen into federal or state categories of prohibited firearm purchasers for firearm purchaser background checks:

 Colorado (within 48 hours)